Student Health and Wellness Center

 National Institute on Drug Abuse, NIDA Capsules, (Rockville, MD: Press Office of the National Institute on Drug Abuse, 1986).

 The Student Health and Wellness Center provides comprehensive birth control services to students.
 Students who are sexually active are encouraged to consider their need for contraception in advance of sexual activity.
 Whether you are seeking information about birth control or you need help selecting a method that is suitable to your health, lifestyle and relationship, one of our practitioners can help you make the decision that is right for you.
 Most methods of birth control are available including birth control pills, the Depo Provera injection, the patch, diaphragms and cervical caps.
 Emergency contraceptive (also known as the Morning After Pill) is also available.
 This is a hormonal method to prevent pregnancy if used within 72 hours of unprotected intercourse.
+For many students these services can be accessed free of charge.
+See below for more information.

 We offer a nice variety of safe sex supplies in our "over the counter" drug store.
 These items include condoms, lubricants, foams, female condoms, spermicides, dental dams and vaginal contraceptive film.
 If the student is uncomfortable purchasing these items, we have forms to fill out and a staff member will fill the items in the back, place them in a bag and hand them discretely to the student.